GospelSounders/adventhymnals/content/02.christ-in-song/10.801-900/01.801-810/06.Thy-Will-Be-Done/docs.md

 ---
+title: |
-title: 806.
-Thy Will Be Done
+    806. Thy Will Be Done - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 806.
+Thy Will Be Done.
+Jesus, while our hearts are bleeding, O'er the spoils that death has won, We would at this solemn meeting, Calmly say, "Thy will be done."
+    keywords:  |
-    keywords: Christ in Song, Thy Will Be Done, Jesus, while our hearts are bleeding,
+        Christ in Song, adventhymnals, advent hymnals, Thy Will Be Done, Jesus, while our hearts are bleeding.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 806. THY WILL BE DONE
+####  Christ in Song,

 ```txt
 1.